Low End Mac Reader Specials

 BackBeat Media

 Low End Mac made its mark as the definitive resource for older Macs.
-Traffic had grown from 245,000 hits in June 1999 to 475,000 in January 2000.
+Traffic had grown from 245,000 pages in June 1999 to 475,000 in January 2000.
 The guys at BackBeat Media, who also handle Mac Observer and MacSurfer (among several others), were interested in bringing us on board.

 A bit of history.
 There used to be an excellent site called Webintosh.
 The owner decided to pursue other interests and sold it; the new owner renamed it The Mac Observer.
 After successfully rebranding the site (no easy feat), he helped create BackBeat Media to handle ads for Mac Observer and other technology-related sites.